adigudi/cse15l-lab-reports/lab-report-1-week-2.md

 ## Remotely Connecting
 ![Image](/images/RemoteConnect.png)
+* If you're using Windows, you will need to install OpenSSH here: [Link](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse)
 * Look up your CSE15L account here: [Link](https://sdacs.ucsd.edu/~icc/index.php)
-* Open the terminal on VSCode and enter the following code below, replacing "zz" with the letters of your course-specific account
+* Open the terminal on VSCode and enter the following code, replacing "zz" with the letters of your course-specific account:
 `ssh cs15lwi22zz@ieng6.ucsd.edu`
 * Once it asks if you are sure you want to continue connecting, say yes
 * Enter your TritonLink password (you may need to enter the password multiple times)